MegaOwIer/rucgraph/README.md

 1. Download the whole rucgraph folder, and save it on the server, e.g., the path of the saved folder is "root/rucgraph".

-2. In the terminal, compile a cpp file named as "try.cpp", the contents of which are
+2. Given a cpp file named as "try.cpp", the contents of which are
 ```
 using namespace std;